dfelinto/blender-manual/manual/modeling/meshes/uv/unwrapping/seams.rst

 you may want to define a *seam* to limit and guide the :ref:`bpy.ops.uv.unwrap` operator.

 Just like in sewing, a seam is where the ends of the image/cloth are sewn together.
-In unwrapping, the mesh is unwrapped at the seams.
+In unwrapping, the UV map is discontinuous at the seams.
 Think of this method as peeling an orange or skinning an animal.
 You make a series of cuts in the skin, then peel it off.
 You could then flatten it out, applying some amount of stretching.
 These cuts are the same as seams.